 - chemicals which contain substances and mixtures included in the inventory of chemical substances and mixtures of the Union which use is restricted in concentrations exceeding the cut-off values given in Annex No. 4 of this technical regulation.

 Permit for use of a chemical shall be valid for 5 years since the date of issue.
-If, within these 5 years, there are no comments from the approved body for non-compliance with the requirements of these technical regulations, the renewal of the registration will be automatic.
+If, within these 5 years, there are no comments from the approved body for link text">non-compliance with the requirements of these technical regulations, the renewal of the registration will be automatic.

 EAC mark for chemicals